 Eve & Keel (a play on the phrase "on an even keel") is the brainchild of Jennie, whose anxiety lead her to train in psychology and then to become a clinical aromatherapist.
 The brand offers products that allow a moment of calm and self-care in your day.
 All the products are vegan and cruelty-free, the pretty packaging is either recycled and/or recyclable, while certified organic ingredients are used as much as possible.
-This body oil is gloriously scented with soothing lavender and packs youth-boosting vitamin E, and a trio of oils (jojoba, apricot, and sunflower) that are like food for your skin.
+This body oil is gloriously scented with lavender and packs vitamin E, and a trio of oils (jojoba, apricot, and sunflower) that are like food for your skin.

 Axiology launched with a concise line of vegan lipsticks, then crayons and now has Balmies, planet-friendly crayons that can be used on the lips, cheeks and eyelids.
 Boasting nourishing oils, butters, and skin-protecting antioxidants, they are 100% zero waste, according to the brand.
 Instead of a plastic tube and cap, they come wrapped in paper and housed in a recyclable carry case.